By Gustavoblalmiras • Last updated: March 2026

 - If safe, place triangles

-- Text location to a contact before your phone gets cold-drained
+- Text location to a contact before your phone cold-drains

 Traction and snow tools: choose what fits your roads